vdsingh/CS320_Team_3/backend/README.md

 6.- To connect to the MongoDB database, you need to create a file names secret.js in the backend folder, where you will write the following:

-export const mongoURI = "link"
+export const mongoURI = "[link]"

+To add yourself as a user in the database, go to Database Access under the security tab, where you will create a user and password.
+Give yourself the atlasAdmin role.

 The link can be retrieved from MongoDB.
 In the Database window, select Connect -> Connect your application.
-This link has user and password fields you need to fill out with your mongoDB sign in info.
+This link has user and password fields you need to fill out with your created user and password.